porglezomp-misc/mgattozzi.github.io/_posts/2016-10-01-haskell-rust.md

 users would be great.
 I think Rust and Haskell compliment each other well and making it easy to do that will be a boon to both communities.

+Thanks to [Caleb Jones](https://github.com/porglezomp) for making some minor corrections to this article.